 Don't use when

-Users need to choose from 2-3 sets of interconnected values, such as the date and time of an appointment.
+Users need to choose from two to three sets of interconnected values, such as the date and time of an appointment.
 Use a picker instead.

 Don't use "Yes" and "No" as list values.
 Use a check box instead, and rephrase the option to describe the action.

-A list item presents content in a list, usually as an entry point to the next step in the navigation hierarchy.
+A list presents content as list items, usually as an entry point to the next step in the navigation hierarchy.
 Lists can be displayed in a stacked or grid layout.
 To read more about lists, see Screen views.

-If you use images, start populating the list as soon as possible so that items can appear before all images have loaded.
+If you use images, populate the list as soon as possible so that list item text appears before all images are loaded.

 Dividers and headers

-Use dividers and headers to create visual hierarchy and separate groups of items that belong together.
+Use dividers and headers to create a visual hierarchy to separate groups of items that belong together.

 Use a divider as a simple visual barrier, to separate items in a container or list.